DevonWieczorek/DevScript/README.md

 TODO:
 - Figure out how to properly chain functions
+- Figure out why the first call to simulateMobileUI creates another instance of the Dev object

 DevScript can be considered an extension of the jQuery library, using it's own syntax. jQuery is automatically installed on runtime so you'll never have to worry about forgetting to include it again.